 Does your child’s bedtime routine encourage sleep?
 Has their routine become unsettled lately because of an event like a family holiday or Christmas?

 Getting up too early

 If your child wakes in the night do you treat it as a night awakening, or as the start of the day?
-You should consider what is a reasonable time to begin the day.
+You should consider what a reasonable time to begin the day is.
 If your child wakes before that time, return them back to their bed.
 This will help to strengthen their body clock.